Harishragaventhira/CIVICAI/README.md

 🛣️ Rural road deterioration

-Using a trained computer vision model, CIVICAI automatically detects and categorizes issues, creating structured reports for local authorities to review and resolve efficiently.
+Using a trained computer vision model, CIVICAI automatically detects and categorizes issues, generating structured reports that local authorities can review and resolve efficiently.

 🎯 Mission

-To bridge the digital governance gap between urban municipalities and rural local bodies by introducing AI-based automation in civic issue reporting.
+To bridge the digital governance gap between urban municipalities and rural local bodies by introducing AI-based automation into civic issue reporting systems.

 🧠 AI Model